mahmoud/chert/chert/scaffold/entries/welcome.md

 static site generator built with [Python][python], [Markdown][markdown][^emd], and [YAML][yaml].
-Chert is named for a very common [fine-grained sedimentary rock][chert_rock], often referred to as flint, that has been of critical use to firestarters through the ages.
+Chert is named for a very common [fine-grained sedimentary rock][chert_rock], often referred to as *flint*, that has been of critical use to firestarters through the ages.

 Now it's time for that very special and very ubiquitous code snippet,